JPDVM2014/soularr/README.md

 The main things to change are your Lidarr and slskd API keys and make sure the host_url for both entries are correct.

 You will also need to adjust the download_dir for Lidarr and slskd.
-Lidarr should be the slskd downloar directory the way it looks from within Lidarr, not the Unraid share directory.
-For example, my slskd Unraid share is "mnt/user/data/music", but in Lidarr that directory is mounted at "/data/music".
-So, in the Soularr config, I set Lidarr's download_dir to /data/music.
+Lidarr should be the slskd download directory the way it looks from within Lidarr, not the Unraid share directory.
+For example, my slskd Unraid share is "mnt/user/data/media/slskd/downloads", but in Lidarr that directory is mounted at "/slskd".
+So, in the Soularr config, I set Lidarr's download_dir to /slskd.

 If you are going to use the Unraid template as-is, you can set slskd's download_dir to /downloads.
 Then ctrl + o then enter to save.
 Ctrl + x to exit nano.